zimengyang/Project3-CUDA-Path-Tracer/README.md

 ## Overview
 ![](renderings/overview.png)

-In this rendering, features include diffuse/reflective/refractive(Fresnel) materials, differently textured cube/sphere, motion blur(the shaking red cube) and Constructive Solid Geometry(not real).
+In this rendering, features include diffuse/reflective/refractive(Fresnel) materials, differently textured cube/sphere with normal mapping, motion blur(the shaking red cube) and Constructive Solid Geometry(not real).
+The textured refractive sphere is inside a CSG object, which is constructed by red cube difference green sphere.
+There are not one geometry.
+The caustic effect caused(projected) by textured sphere can also be captured well.

 For more renderings: